 The sheet estimates the average word count based on the overall word count.
 This is simply a mathematical guideline, nothing to be too crazy about.

 Each scene in your novel will have a certain level of emotional intensity.
-Most likely major scenes and scenes around the climax and disaster will have very high intensity, while minor scenes will have lower intensity.
+Major scenes and scenes around the climax and disaster will likely have very high intensity, while minor scenes will have lower intensity.

 Your story should read like a roller-coaster, and the size of the ups and downs will depend on you.
 But the last thing you want is a flat lazy-river.
 Nobody wants to read that.
 Your novel needs to bring us up on a peak (which can be physical, emotional, mental, or spiritual) and then drop us back on a calmer road.
 And again, and again.